minprog/programmeren-2/problems/adventure-more/adventure.md

 - and finally, you can implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
 But, note that you should always call methods on the `Adventure` class to do these actions!
 Do not directly manipulate elements (variables) from that class or from other classes.

+And to test, don't forget to load the Crowther map:

+    $ python adventure.py Crowther

 ## Step 8: Conditional movement

 Having objects in possession can allow your player to move to different rooms than without those objects, which opens up possibilities not seen before (like winning!).
 This is encoded in the Crowther data file.
 For example, room 9 has the following connections: